New Romantics (song): Production and composition

-Music and lyrics

-"New Romantics" incorporates pulsating synthesizers.
+The American singer-songwriter Taylor Swift was inspired by 1980s synth-pop to create her fifth studio album, 1989 (2014), as a recalibration of her artistic identity from country music to pop.
+On 1989, she enlisted the Swedish producers Max Martin and Shellback as prominent collaborators.
+Swift wrote "New Romantics" with Martin and Shellback, who produced it for the deluxe edition of 1989.
 The song's title is a reference to the New Romantic cultural movement of the late 1970s and 1980s.

-According to Slate editor Forrest Wickman, this reference is also apparent through the song's sonic resemblance to the era's new wave.
-Rob Sheffield of Rolling Stone dubbed "New Romantics" the song that showcased the most authentic tribute to 1980s synth-pop on 1989.
-AllMusic's Stephen Thomas Erlewine similarly considered the track among the few on the album that truly sounded like 1980s pop, specifically "1983 new wave".
-For Corey Baesley from PopMatters, "New Romantics" is where Swift emulates the "indie electro-pop" styles of the Scottish band Chvrches.
-While acknowledging the 1980s influences, such as the "coolness" of the 1980 hit "We Got the Beat", the musicologist James Perone opined that "New Romantics" was musically "more about the pop music of the 21st century" than about the prevailing styles of the New Romantic era.
+A synth-pop song with elements of synthwave and new wave music, "New Romantics" incorporates pulsating synthesizers.
+According to Slate's Forrest Wickman, the new wave influence of the track was a reference to the New Romantic cultural movement.
+Rolling Stone's Rob Sheffield and AllMusic's Stephen Thomas Erlewine considered "New Romantics" one of the most authentic tributes to 1980s pop music on the album; the former likened it to 1980s synth-pop, while the latter deemed it reminiscent of "1983 new wave".
+Corey Baesley from PopMatters opined that the track emulated the "indie electro-pop" sound of the Scottish band Chvrches.
+Meanwhile, the musicologist James E. Perone opined that the song evoked the "coolness" of the 1980s hit single "We Got the Beat" but was musically "more about the pop music of the 21st century" than about the prevailing styles of the New Romantic era.

-The lyrics are about Swift reigniting her hopes and energy after the heartbreak she had endured.
-For Pitchforks Vrinda Jagota, "New Romantics" is where Swift brushes off the pain "into a night of uninhibited hedonism", representing her departure from "slow-burning heartache" on her previous songs towards a more positive, laid-back attitude.
-The refrain starts with Swift singing, Cause baby I could build a castle / Out of all the bricks they threw at me."
-Anna Leszkiewicz from the New Statesman commented that the "castle" imagery in "New Romantics" was used in a "self-referential way" and departed from the fairytale notion of "castles" on Swift's previous songs.
-The lyrics, "Heartbreak is the national anthem, we sing it proudly / We are too busy dancing to get knocked off our feet", find Swift celebrating the joys of youth; Emily Yahr from The Washington Post said this sentiment resembled Swift's 2013 single "22".
+The lyrics are about Swift reigniting her hopes and energy after the heartbreaks that she had endured.
+She jokingly compares her emotional scars to the bricks with which she could construct a castle and celebrates them as a joyful experience of youth, proclaiming, "Heartbreak is the national anthem."
+Pitchforks Vrinda Jagota described the lyrics as a depiction of "a night of uninhibited hedonism".
+Several analyses likened "New Romantics" to Swift's other songs.
+Anna Leszkiewicz from the New Statesman commented that the "castle" imagery was used in a "self-referential way" and departed from the fairytale notion of her past songs, while Emily Yahr from The Washington Post compared the joyful celebration to the theme of her 2012 song "22".
 Slates Carl Wilson described the song as 1989s representation of Swift's new attitude towards romance.
 The lyric, "The best people in life are free", sees Swift no longer seeking revenge on ex-lovers.
 Perone noted that the lyrics were representational of Swift's generation's defiant and carefree attitude, which he compared to that of the mods in the 1960s, specifically citing the Who's 1965 song "My Generation".